dialpad/dialtone-combinator/.github/documentation/internal/OPTION_BAR.md

 The args prop is an object that contains data to be directly attached to the underlying control using `v-bind`.

+## Control Selector

+The option bar control selector creates buttons above the control based on the `validControls` prop to allow selection of a control from a variety of control selections for a single member.

 ## Option Bar Control

 The option bar control wraps an underlying 'control' component to provide extended functionality